joshua-sx/pjiae-sxm/README.md

 cd <YOUR_PROJECT_NAME>

 # Step 3: Install the necessary dependencies.
+./setup.sh

+# Step 4: Lint the code
+npm run lint

+# Step 5: Build the project
-npm i
+npm run build

-# Step 4: Start the development server with auto-reloading and an instant preview.
+# Step 6: Start the development server with auto-reloading and an instant preview.
 npm run dev
 ```